Jonathan India Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in the league.
+- The 7.4 strikeouts per nine innings put together by the Athletics pitching staff ranks last in MLB.

-- The Athletics' 8.05 team ERA ranks last among all league pitching staffs.
+- The Athletics' 7.86 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 48 total home runs at a rate of 1.8 per game (most in the league).
+- Athletics pitchers combine to allow 49 total home runs at a clip of 1.8 per game (most in baseball).

-- In his last time out on Sunday against the Texas Rangers, the lefty went five innings, giving up four earned runs while surrendering seven hits.
+- His most recent appearance was on Tuesday against the Los Angeles Angels, when the lefty tossed 5 1/3 innings, surrendering five earned runs while allowing six hits.

-- In five games this season, the 25-year-old has an ERA of 7.23, with 6.5 strikeouts per nine innings.
-Opponents are hitting .347 against him.
+- The 25-year-old has an ERA of 7.82, with 6.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .317 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.